Battle of Madagascar: Landings (Operation Ironclad)

 The defending Vichy forces, led by Governor General Armand Léon Annet, included about 8,000 troops, of whom about 6,000 were Malagasy tirailleurs (colonial infantry).
 A large proportion of the rest were Senegalese.
 Between 1,500 and 3,000 Vichy troops were concentrated around Diego-Suarez.
-However, naval and air defences were relatively light and/or obsolete: eight coastal batteries, two armed merchant cruisers, two sloops, five submarines, 17 Morane-Saulnier 406 fighters and 10 Potez 63 bombers.
+Naval and air defences were relatively light or obsolete with eight coastal batteries, two armed merchant cruisers, two sloops, five submarines, 17 M.S.
+406 fighters and ten Potez 63 bombers.